my-devops-info/cloudrail-knowledge/docs/rules/tutorial/README.md

 ## Step 3: Create the rule class

 The easiest way to do this is by finding an existing rule in the cloudrail-knowledge repository and copying it.
 Then clean up the contents of the functions.
+The rule should be saved as a Python file in the `src` directory.

 Your rule should now look like this:

 ```python
 from typing import List, Dict